Table of Contents

 Budgeting for business plays an important role in management control system.
 It gives a brief understanding of what are budgets, what are budgeting and its different methods i.e. zero-based, incremental, traditional and activity-based budgeting.

 Before we understand the different types of budgeting methods, let us understand the meaning of budget.

 What is a Budget?

 A budget is a written estimation of the financial performance of a particular department, a specific project, a business unit or an organization.
-The comparison of budgeted performance with actual performance provides an indication, if something is going wrong and requires immediate attention.
 There are different budgeting methods in accounting.

 What is Budgeting?

 Primarily, the activity of preparing a budget is called budgeting.
-In many organizations, budgeting is a separate department taking care of only preparation and implementation of budgets.
-The comparison of budgeted performance with actual performance provides an indication, if something is going wrong and requires immediate attention.
+In many organizations, it is a separate department taking care of only preparation and implementation of budgets.
+The comparison of budgeted performance with actual performance provides an indication if something is going wrong and requires immediate attention.